Pre-Conference Training Workshop

 Costanza Consolandi

-Professor of Corporate Finance in University of Siena
+Professor of Corporate Finance at the University of Siena

 Giovanni Ferri